 At Boston Scientific, providing equal pay for equal work is rooted in our values and essential to attract and retain a diverse and engaged workforce.
-We are committed to ensuring all compensation decisions are neutral with reference to gender or any other protected classes.
-For example, we offer compensation programmes that are market driven; our pay structures and bonus targets for any given role are driven by the job, and market data for that job.
-In addition, our annual pay review process is performance-based, ensuring our managers set and review compensation in a way that is gender neutral.
+We are committed to ensuring all compensation decisions are made without bias.
+For example, we offer consistent compensation programmes that are market driven; our pay structures and bonus targets are driven by performance and benchmarked against the market.
+In addition, our annual pay review process is performance-based, ensuring managers set and review compensation in a way that is gender neutral.

 Equal pay refers to a legal requirement that male and female employees who are engaged in equal or similar work or work of equal value must receive equal pay and other workplace benefits.

 The gender pay gap is a broader measure of the difference in the average eranings of men and women - regardless of the nature of their work - across an organisation, a business sector, an entire industry or the economy as a whole.

 We are confident that men and women are largely paid equally for doing similar jobs as we have undertaken significant global pay equity studies since 2014, and annually since 2016.
 These studies, conducted by an independent third party, considered factors not required for this legislative disclosure – location, job level, job grade, time with Boston Scientific and time in the role.
 The analysis of these results shows that there are no statistically significant issues regarding equal pay between men and women for similar jobs in the UK.
 Should there be issues identified in any future analysis, we have well established processes in place to address these cases.

 The imbalances highlighted by the UK Gender Pay Gap, are largely due to the higher number of men being employed in senior, higher paid positions than women.